 THE DECISION TO SELL IS PERSONAL

 I’ve got multiple portfolios that are meant for different things.
 My main portfolios are boring buy and hold index funds that provide broad exposure to the equities market based on what I think is the proper asset allocation of stocks and bonds by age.
-My rollover IRA portfolio and a taxable E*TRADE portfolio are where I aggressively chase unicorn stocks that will hopefully blow away the index.
+My rollover IRA portfolio and a taxable Motif Investing account are where I aggressively chase unicorn stocks that will hopefully blow away the index.

 For younger investors who want to try and achieve financial independence sooner rather than later, I continue to suggest taking more risk and investing in growth stocks over dividend stocks.
 In this latest example, the Chinese internet stocks I’ve chosen have outperformed dividend stocks by 35-60% over the past quarter.
 It will probably take years for investments in McDonalds, Walmart, Coca Cola and so forth to match such returns.
 That said, dividend stocks are a solid lower risk strategy for long term investors.
 It’s always about risk and reward.
 When you’re young you can afford to take the hits due to time and earnings potential.

 Opportunities exist every single day.
 We just have to go find them.
-One of the biggest reasons why I started the FS Forum is so that we can pool together our eyes, ears, and ideas in this massive financial world.
 The Chinese internet stocks are just one example.
 Think about how many countries, sectors, and companies there are that are listed on the NYSE and NASDAQ alone!